jamesrz2live/markdown-to-google-sites/README.md

 # md2html
 This is a ruby script that reads in a markdown file and converts it to html.
 The html that is generated is formatted for Google Sites' stylesheet.

-At first this was a fork of (John's python script)[https://github.com/johnz2live/markdown-to-google-sites], but I prefer ruby, and so I scrapped it and rewrote it in ruby.
+At first this was a fork of [John's python script](https://github.com/johnz2live/markdown-to-google-sites), but I prefer ruby, and so I scrapped it and rewrote it in ruby.

 # Installing